 What Is Needed To Make Low Carb Mexican Chicken Casserole?

 This casserole is so easy and the ingredients needed to pull it all together are usually pretty easy to find.
 That’s always a plus.

-As I mention before the cheese sauce would usually call for a can or two of cream of chicken soup which full of unsavory ingredients and isn’t low carb by any means.
+As I mentioned before the cheese sauce would usually call for a can or two of cream of chicken soup which is full of unsavory ingredients and isn’t low carb by any means.
 Which meant that was another obstacle I had to work around to recreate this recipe.

 - Shredded Chicken

 - Garlic, Salt, Onion, Cumin, and Chili Powder

 - Quest Nacho Cheese or Taco Flavored Protein Chips